NPalopoli/collaborative-science-for-librarians/episodes/latin-american-iniciatives.md

 Communities of practice are driven by individuals who are genuinely passionate about the subject matter.
 This grassroots involvement ensures a more organic and authentic dissemination of open science principles, engaging individuals on a personal level.

 - Inclusivity and Engagement:
 Communities of practice foster inclusivity, encouraging diverse participation and engagement from individuals of various backgrounds, experiences, and expertise levels.
-This inclusivity facilitates a broader understanding of open science and encourages a wider range of people to adopt and promote these practices.
+The inclusion facilitates a broader understanding of open science and encourages a wider range of people to adopt and promote these practices.

 - Peer Learning and Collaboration:
 In these communities, members learn from each other, share experiences, and collectively work towards a common goal.
 This collaborative learning environment fosters a sense of belonging and encourages the adoption of open practices through shared knowledge and mutual support.